-Guatemala is as famous for its historic sites as it is for its natural beauty.
-With plenty of amazing places to visit and adventure activities, including trekking, zip lining, kayaking, wild swimming, and even camping on volcanoes, these are some of the best adventures in Guatemala.
+Guatemala is as famous for its natural beauty as it is for its historic sites.
+With diverse landscapes ranging from cloud forests to black sand beaches and limestone caves, you'll find an abundance of outdoor adventures, including trekking, zip lining, kayaking, wild swimming, and even camping on volcanoes.
+These are some of the best adventures in Guatemala.

 A few hours’